How to navigate learned helplessness in your life

 next steps

 In this post, you’ve learned the meaning and reasons behind learned helplessness.
-If you’d like to learn even more about how childhood affects your adult outcomes, watch my free class.
+If you’d like to learn even more about how childhood affects your adult outcomes and my proven process for healing, watch my free class here.

 Previous